aerdni99/MySynth/README.md

 # MySynth

+Most of the code thusfar from this base was derived from a tutorial by "The Audio Programmer" Here is a [link to the github repo](https://github.com/TheAudioProgrammer/tapSynth) I followed to make this synth

 I really regret not getting this under version control sooner...

 I've done so much work and witout version control I've got barely anything to show for it